-Even if the motto could seem far from an affirmation of your career skills, analyzing it on a deeper level, actually your Erasmus can be a formative experience that sets you on a path of growth.
+Even if the motto could seem far from an affirmation of your career skills, analysing it on a deeper level, actually your Erasmus can be a formative experience that sets you on a path of growth.
 The months that you spend abroad as an Erasmus student or trainee can be very constructive and benefit you on a more long-term basis.
-Statistics demonstrate that taking part in the Erasmus program improves your cultural awareness, adaptability and language skills, transversal traits highly appreciated by employers.
+Statistics demonstrate that taking part in the Erasmus+ Program improves your cultural awareness, adaptability and language skills, transversal traits highly appreciated by employers.

 But how can you develop yourself during your stay abroad?